-Students are expected to satisfy the degree requirements of the respective entry year catalog within eight years.
-After a period of eight years or upon re-entry to the institution, a student will be expected to satisfy the degree requirements of the current catalog or the catalog in effect at the time of re-entry.
+Students are expected to satisfy the degree requirements of the respective entry year catalog within five years.
+After a period of five years or upon re-entry to the institution, a student will be expected to satisfy the degree requirements of an active catalog year, five years old or less.